david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 10: Modeling
-#### Used **R** to do model comparison and feature selections
+#### Used R to make the model comparison and feature selections

-There are 5 candidate ML models, and
-Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification Model and make prediction in python.
-And according to the “Variable Importance Table”, we have tested several models with different feature selection.
-And we found that below behaviors have the highest accuracy:
+There are 5 candidate ML models, and Random Forest Classifier has the highest Accuracy and Kappa, so we choose to build RF Classification Model and make a prediction in python.
+Moreover, according to the “Variable Importance Table,” we have tested several models with different feature selection.
+So, we found that below behaviors have the highest accuracy:

-(1) Cable TV Watchers
+1. Cable TV Watchers

-(2) Social Media Users
+2. Social Media Users
-(3) Magazine Readers
+3. Magazine Readers
-(4) Live Events Goers
+4. Live Events Goers

-(5) Video Game Players
+5. Video Game Players
-(6) Tablet Owners
+6. Tablet Owners

 ![graph6](images/graph6.png)